apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_readme.md

 <h2 id="6">Graph optimization</h2>

+Graph optimization with subgraph is available and enabled by default on master branch.
 Limitations of this experimental feature are:

-- Use this feature only for inference.
+- It works only for inference.

 - This feature will only run on the CPU, even if you're using a GPU-enabled build of MXNet.